fruitl00p/step-dokku-deploy/README.md

 # Options

-* `key-name` (optional) Specify the name of the key that should be used for this deployment.
+* `host-public-key` (optional) This is the public key for the host your deploying to.
+If left out this will ignore the host public key. **Important:** Leaving this out might be seen as a security risk due to the fact that host key checking will be disabled leaving your app open for MITM attacks via DNS tainting.
 * `retry` (optional) When a deploy to dokku fails, a new deploy is automatically performed after 5 seconds.
 If you want to disable this behavior, set `retry` to `false`.
 * `keep-repository` (optional) This will allow a user to keep the original history of the repository, speeding up deployment. **Important:** changes made during the build will not be deployed.
 Also keep in mind that deploying an already up to date repo will not result in an application restart.
 Use the `run` parameter to forcibly reload to achieve this.
 This feature is considered beta, expect issues.
 If you find one, please contact us.